-When your child leaves for college it affects the entire family socially, emotionally and financially.
-We fully understand the sacrifice you have made so that your child can attend Cameron University, and we are committed to providing the resources necessary to support them during their time with us.
+When your student leaves for college it affects the entire family socially, emotionally, and financially.
+We fully understand the sacrifice you have made so that your student can attend Cameron University, and we are committed to providing the resources necessary to support them during their time with us.

-This time of transition does not mean that your role as parents or loved ones is done – just that your role has taken a different direction.
+This time of transition does not mean that your role as supporter is done – just that your role has taken a different direction.
 As your student is struggling to develop their independence, you are still their foundation.

 Just like you, we want your student to mature into all they can be.
 Nothing is more important to us than their personal and academic growth, and by working together we can both help to make their transition to college an exhilarating and rewarding experience.

 Ways you can help:

 - Send care packages, especially those with home-baked goodies.